 From the left pane of the Administration web interface, expand the Server Configuration option and select System Properties.
-This screen displays the CCS version and the network properties entered via the initial_setup script during the installation process.
+This screen displays the SES version and the network properties entered via the install script during the installation process.

-In the System Properties screen,
+In the Edit System Properties screen,

-- Enter the SIP Domain name assigned to Avaya SIP Enablement Services. - Enter the License Host field.
-This is the host name, the fully qualified domain name, or the IP address of the SIP proxy server that is running the WebLM application and has the associated license file installed.
+- Enter the SIP Domain name assigned to Avaya SIP Enablement Services. - Enter a value into the License Host field.
+This value is the host name, the fully qualified domain name, or the IP address of the SIP proxy server that is running the WebLM application and has the associated license file installed.
 This entry should always be localhost unless the WebLM server is not co-resident with this server. - After configuring the System Properties screen, click the Update button.